Gold Coast Transport Guide

 Many Gold Coast tourist attractions are away from the main tourist accommodation.

-What this means, is that it is really important to get GOOD answers to questions about Gold Coast transport options, because there are a few ifs and buts!
+That is why it is important to get GOOD answers to questions about Gold Coast transport options, because there are a few ifs and buts!
 You certainly don't want to make a bad choice and end up frustrated, pay more than you need to or not have the flexibility you want.

 On this page you will find a selection of options with links to more information.